 Whenever you begin your SEO prospect journey, you will land on the stage where you’d be discovering the client.
-It’s all about getting to know the needs, expectations, and goals of your clients and saves your time and cost.
+It’s all about getting to know the needs, expectations, and goals of your clients and saving your time and cost.
 Your questionnaire should be thorough and should highlight your professionalism and knowledge.
 It should start by gathering some general background of the company along with the technical SEO aspects of the project.
-Moving on, the clients’ expectations and content requirements should be asked, and the questionnaire should end with the exploration of several opportunities useful for clients in achieving their online goals.
+Moving on, the client’s expectations and content requirements should be asked, and the questionnaire should end with the exploration of several opportunities useful for clients in achieving their online goals.

 Your SEO Questionnaire should include both technical and general information:

 It is imperative to know if your client’s company is operating as a Corp, Inc, or LLC.
 This will save you and your client from any difficulties in the future.

 When clients highlight their business, it becomes very helpful to determine keywords you should target and look for any disconnects amongst marketing intentions and messaging.

 - What makes you stand out from others?